javascript-tutorial/en.javascript.info/6-data-storage/02-localstorage/1-form-autosave/task.md

 Create a `textarea` field that "autosaves" its value on every change.

-So, if the user occasionally closes the page, and opens it again, he'll find his unfinished input at place.
+So, if the user accidentally closes the page, and opens it again, he'll find his unfinished input at place.

 Like this: